This recipe has been passed down through at least four generations without any real change, and it's my job to make it for holidays.

 - 1 1/2 cups powdered sugar

-- Butter must be soft before using; set it out several hours before using to warm.
-Do not attempt to soften it in a microwave; it has always resulted in the production of "Rotten egg soup" instead of a pie.
+- The butter must be soft before using; set it out several hours beforehand.
+Do not attempt to soften it in a microwave; it has always resulted in "rotten egg soup" instead of pie.

-- Beat butter with a power mixer until creamy.
-Add egg and slowly add powdered sugar with the mixer on a medium speed.
+- Beat the butter with a power mixer until it's creamy.
+Add eggs and slowly add powdered sugar with the mixer on medium speed.
 Continue beating for 3 minutes.
-Do not over mix at this stage as it will also result in banana split soup rather than pie; beat the sugar mixture just until it begins to get fluffy.
-Blend in vanilla.
+Do not over-mix at this stage; beat the sugar mixture just until it begins to get fluffy, then blend in the vanilla.

-- Peel and slice bananas crosswise and sprinkle lightly with lemon juice to keep the bananas fresh.
-Use 2 bananas if they are large, 3 if they are on the small side.
-I prefer to chop the chocolate square with a knife rather than grate it as it provides small "chunks" of chocolate.
-If necessary, chop walnuts (or pecans or other nut) into fairly large pieces.
+- Peel most of the bananas (use 2 if they are large, 3 if they are on the small side).
+Slice the bananas crosswise and sprinkle them lightly with lemon juice to keep them fresh.
+I prefer to chop the chocolate squares with a knife rather than grate them, as this provides small "chunks" of chocolate.
+Chop walnuts (or pecans or other nut) into fairly large pieces.

-- Fold bananas, chocolate and nuts into the sugar mixture.
-Do not mix with a power mixer, just gently fold the ingredients together.
-You want those banana slices to stay as intact as possible.
+- Fold bananas, chocolate, and nuts into the sugar mixture.
+Do not mix with a power mixer, just gently fold the ingredients together. ou want those banana slices to stay as intact as possible.

-- Spoon into the pie crust and smooth.
-Cover and refrigerate for several hours or overnight.
+- Spoon mixture into the pie crust and smooth, then cover and refrigerate for several hours or overnight.